How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Is it safe to check if my Mirena IUD has moved on my own?

 Yes, checking your Mirena IUD strings at home is safe if done carefully.
 Always wash your hands first and be gentle when feeling for strings.
+Do not tug on the strings.
 If you notice any changes or discomfort during self-checks, consult your healthcare provider immediately.

 The Bottom Line – How To Tell if a Mirena IUD Has Moved